-The Lake Sunapee region has a lot to offer between beautiful pristine Lake Sunapee and Mount Sunapee where skiing and snowboarding can be enjoyed.
-It truly offers the best of both worlds, no matter what season you like to play in.
+The Lake Sunapee region has a lot to offer recreationally.
+The beautiful Lake Sunapee is a joy in the warmer months, and Mount Sunapee offers year-round fun with hiking, skiing, and snowboarding.
+No matter the season, there’s always something to do.
 Lake Sunapee is just over 8 miles long and offers a quiet place to enjoy lakeside living.
-Whether you like to boat, sail, fish or just swim, Sunapee offers the perfect place to enjoy the Summer.
-One huge draw for many to have a home on Lake Sunapee is due to its superior clean water which is known to be one of the top cleanest lakes in the U.S.
+Whether you like to boat, sail, fish, or just swim, Sunapee makes a great getaway spot.
+Plus, many are drawn to the Lake Sunapee region is for its superior clean water – the lake is known to be one of the top cleanest in the U.S.

-Mount Sunapee offers great skiing for the family and is a huge draw for folks of all different levels.
-The mountain offers a nice balance of easy and advanced trails.
-In the Summer and Fall, Mount Sunapee offers a recreational park which includes mountain biking, zip lines, and aerial courses. during this time you can also hike up the mountain where you will have the most breathtaking view of Lake Sunapee below.
-For the fitness enthusiast, a local instructor offers yoga classes on top of the Mount Sunapee or on a Lake Sunapee’s Newbury harbor dock during the summer months.
+In winter, Mount Sunapee offers great skiing for the family with varied terrain – easy green circles alongside challenging black diamonds.
+Its an ideal skiers and snowboarders of all abilities.
+In the Summer and Fall, Mount Sunapee has a recreational park that includes mountain biking, zip lines, and aerial courses.
+And the on-mountain hiking trails deliver breathtaking views of Lake Sunapee below.
+For the yoga enthusiast, a local instructor offers yoga classes on top of Mount Sunapee or on a Lake Sunapee’s Newbury harbor dock during the summer months.

 Photo Credit: visitnh.gov

 Over the past few years, we’ve worked on several Lake Winnipesaukee projects, including homes in Meredith, Wolfeboro, Tuftonboro, and Moultonborough.
-We’ve been part of large vacation homes and small family cottages, built for generations to come.
-Also near Lake Winnipesaukee are a few other lakes that make up this Lakes Region of New Hampshire.
-Other smaller but popular lakes include Lake Winnisquam, Lake Wentworth, Squam Lake, and Newfound Lake.
+We’ve taken part in creating large vacation homes and small family cottages built for generations to come.
+Along with Lake Winnipesaukee are a few other lakes that make up this Lakes Region of New Hampshire.
+The popular lakes include Lake Winnisquam, Lake Wentworth, Squam Lake, and Newfound Lake.

 Beautiful hybrid timber frame home built in Meredith, New Hampshire right on Lake Winnipesaukee.

-Are you interested in learning more about building a home on Lake Winnipesaukee?
-Call us to discuss your ideas, our project managers are very familiar with the area.
+Are you interested in learning more about building a home in the Lakes Region?
+Call us to discuss your ideas.
+Our project managers are very familiar with the area.

-Some of the most popular towns that we’ve crafted second homes include Franconia (near Cannon Mountain), Lincoln (near Loon Mountain) and North Conway (Mount Cranmore).
-We’ve worked over a half dozen homes in the White Mountains over the past couple of years.
-Timber frame living is very desirable in this area because of the natural ambiance the wood gives off, allowing homeowners to enjoy the natural beauty of wood inside and the outside.
+Some of the most popular towns for building, where we’ve crafted second homes for customers, include Franconia (near Cannon Mountain), Lincoln (near Loon Mountain), and North Conway (Mount Cranmore).
+We’ve built over a half dozen homes in the White Mountains over the past couple of years.
+Timber frame living is very desirable in this area because of the natural ambiance of the surroundings, allowing homeowners to enjoy the natural beauty of wood inside and outside.

 Beautiful White Mountains timber frame ski home!
 The timber frame features spectacular views of the mountains nearby.